 Winter is the best time to plant bare-rooted apple trees.
 These are cheaper than container-grown ones and are available in a wider range of varieties from fruit nurseries.
 Trees grow to different heights, depending on the rootstock.

 When deciding where to plant your tree, choose a site in full sun, making sure that there will be room for the branches to develop.
 Don’t worry if you have a small garden – trees can also be trained and pruned as fans, cordons and espaliers to be grown against a suitable wall, fences or piece of trellis.

 Prepare the soil before planting.
 Then dig a square hole, hammer in a tree stake and position the tree.
 Hold the tree while you fill in around it with soil.

 Check that the ‘graft point’ – a bulge on the stem where the rootstock was grafted on – sits just above soil level.
 Firm down the soil around the roots to get rid of any air pockets and secure the stem to the stake.
 Keep the tree well watered through the year.

-Caring for your apple crop
+How to care for your apple tree

 If well maintained and fed, an apple tree will mature and crop for decades.

 Once a year in late winter, apply a balanced fertiliser, such as pelleted chicken manure, around the base of the tree.
 Encourage good flowering and fruit formation by applying sulphate of potash fertiliser.
 Each spring, spread a mulch of garden compost under the tree to condition the soil, hold in moisture and suppress weeds.